azure-ad-b2c/unit-tests/claims-transformation/string/readme.md

 ## CopyClaimIfPredicateMatch

 Tries to copy the `string1` claim value to `result` claim.
 It will copy the value only if the `string1` is in international phone number format, as configured in the **internationalOrNationalPhoneNumber** predicate.

+When you provide a valid phone number, the claim will be copy to the result.
+When you select *Continue* you will see the exact same value on the result page.
+But if you provide any string, such as email address, the result claim will be empty.

 The unit test defines the following elements:

 - **ExperimentalTechnicalProfile** - [self-asserted](https://docs.microsoft.com/azure/active-directory-b2c/self-asserted-technical-profile) technical profile.
 This technical profile renders the `string1` claim with default values (you can change the values).
 The output claims transformation **SetResultIfPredicateMatch** runs the unit test.
 Select *Continue* to run the next orchestration step that shows the result.
 - **ResultTechnicalProfile** - [self-asserted](https://docs.microsoft.com/azure/active-directory-b2c/self-asserted-technical-profile) technical profile.
 This technical profile shows the `result` of this unit test.